 A thorough and detailed posting that shows a well-researched understanding of your needs makes your project more compelling for top freelancers on Loom.
 Just as freelancers put thought and care into creating their proposals for you, a thoughtful project posting requires care and attention.
 It doesn’t just outline your needs, it also creates a first impression of both you and your company.
 Here are our requirements on all project postings:

 - Clear, descriptive project title: Write a clear, concise and descriptive title about the work you’re looking to have completed.
 This will give freelancers a quick, accurate understanding of what your project-need is all about.

 - Accurate budget: Provide an accurate, realistic budget for the work you’re looking to have completed.
 For example, if you include a budget of $100 or an entire website to be built, that will likely cause your project to not be approved.
-Note: Budgets with both cash and equity included perform significantly better (receive more proposals) in the marketplace than equity-only projects.

 - Thoughtful background: Passionate, talented freelancers come to Loom to find work because they want to work on interesting projects with smart people.
 By including a thoughtful background on how your project came to be, you’re likely to attract the upper-echelon of freelancers who begin with an understanding of the project.

 - Where you are today: Provide a quick bit of information on where your project stands as of this posting.
 That way, freelancers know exactly where they would be picking this up and moving the ball down the field for you.

 - Scope of work: The more detail you can provide on a scope of work, the better.
 This ensures you will receive accurate estimates and compelling proposals from the best freelancers.